snet-al/baseknowledge_main/Scrum/Team/TEAM_LEAD.md

 ## 3. People Management & Growth (The Mentor)

-- **Career Development:** Conduct weekly 1-on-1s.
+- **Career Development:** Conduct weekly 1-on-1s(or defined by TL).
 You are responsible for the performance reviews, salary adjustments, and promotion paths of your team.
 - **Defining the Learning Path:** You are responsible for the team’s "Skill Matrix."
 You identify skill gaps and define the curriculum for engineers to learn new technologies (e.g., Cloud Native patterns, new languages, or AI integration).
 - **Technical Coaching:** Actively mentor engineers through pair programming and architectural whiteboarding sessions.
 - **Culture of Excellence:** Foster an environment of psychological safety where the best technical idea wins, regardless of seniority.